DEFRA/defra-ai-sdlc/defra-ai-playbook/defra-ai-sdlc-playbook/general/appendix.md

 - something about using temperature of 0, context windows when calling llms

 **Licensing**
-A note on Cursor and Windsurf Licences
+TODO - A note on Cursor and Windsurf Licences

 **Privacy**
-A note on Cursor and Windsurf Features
+TODO - A note on Cursor and Windsurf Features

 other stuff
 - **Demonstrations**: Practical examples of AI implementation